Newfoundland sheep

 The Newfoundland, also called the Newfoundland Local, is a breed of sheep native to Newfoundland.

 The Islands of Newfoundland are mainly supported through fisheries, but a persistent population of sheep has been present since the sixteenth and seventeenth centuries, and a native landrace has developed since that time.
 Though it has never been fully recognized as a breed, Newfoundland sheep are a distinct genetic base.
 Both Border Cheviot and North Ronaldsay sheep are known to have been major contributors to Newfoundland bloodlines, and there may have also been contributions from other breeds such as the Suffolk, Border Leicester, Portland Sheep and Scottish Blackface.

 Newfoundland sheep show fairly wide variability, but are generally medium sheep - Very few ewes are horned, and rams can be either horned or few are polled.
 All Newfoundlands are characterized by a great deal of hardiness, able to survive off of poor native forage.
 Newfoundland Sheep are medium size and come in multiple colors.
-Rams are mostly horned and some ewes are horned as well.

 Newfoundland Sheep very easy lambing with rarely any complications.
 Good mothers lambs weight about 6-8 pounds (3-4 kg) at birth.